-Last year, Josh cycled over 2500 kilometres in 21 days down the east coast of Queensland to the New South Wales central coast.
+Last year, Josh cycled over 2500 kilometres in 21 days.
+He rode down the east coast of Queensland to the New South Wales central coast.

-In two weeks he’ll set off again, cycling over 500km from the New South Wales central coast to his hometown of Canberra from December 16 to 20.
+In two weeks he’ll set off again.
+The ‘gay cowboy’ claims he will cycle over 500km from the New South Wales central coast to his hometown of Canberra.

 Josh wants to raise money to provide stroke wards with lifesaving equipment and help rehabilitate stroke victims and raise awareness of stroke.

-“Stroke is the leading cause of disability in Australia and the scary thing is it kills more men than prostate cancer and more women than breast cancer,” he said.
+“Stroke is the leading cause of disability in Australia and the scary thing is it kills more men than prostate cancer and more women than breast cancer.”

 His horseback ride will begin at Terrigal Beach on New South Wales’ central coast on December 16 and will finish at the 65 Northbourne restaurant in the Canberra CBD on December 20.